5 Spring Cleaning Tips for Your HVAC System

 Treating your home’s HVAC system to a regular spring cleaning extends the life of its components and keeps those cooling costs under control.
 The best finish to your routine is an annual inspection by your HVAC specialist.
 Between the two of you, that AC will be ready to handle the hottest summer.

-Gary Singleton is a HVAC contractor in Arlington, Texas for Max Mechanical Air Conditioning & Heating.
+Gary Singleton is an HVAC contractor for Max Mechanical Air Conditioning & Heating.
 Gary has over 20 years in the industry and often provides helpful tips and information on residential air conditioning repairs.